 Another Apple-approved microphone for iPhone, the Shure MOTIV MV5 has a lovely retro-inspired industrial design.
 It features three onboard DSP presets (Vocals, Flat, Instrument) that ensure optimal settings for different sources, making it suitable for everything from music to podcasting.

 The Shure MOTIV MV5 comes with two included cables, one connecting via USB and the other via Lightning, allowing you to use it with Mac, PC, iPhone, iPod, iPad and Android devices.
 You also get an integrated headphone output for real time monitoring, a detachable desktop stand, and a free recording app.
-Plus at time of writing, there’s a special offer, giving you two months of Adobe Premiere Rush with every purchase.

 ‘Pocket sized’ is often a term that’s abused by marketing people, but this fantastically compact device really does fit the bill.
 At just an inch wide, this dual sided microphone comes with Lightning, Micro-USB and USB-C cables, allowing you to use it with all kinds of phones, tablets and PCs, including the latest iPhones.
 There’s also a headphone jack, so you’ll be able to monitor your recording too.
 And it’s easy to attach to your iPhone, thanks to snap-on magnetic mounting that even works with a case.